 As well as the tower itself, its surrounded by monuments such as a statue of the Great Admiral Yi Sun-sin, the bell of the Citizens and a monument to the independence activists Baeksan An Hee-je.

-Getting there: There are a number of options to get there.
+Getting there: There are a few options to get there.
 Firstly is by taking the subway on Line 1 to Nampo Station Exit 7.
 From here walk along Gwangbok-ro Street about 150 meters before you find an escalator taking you to the park.
-There are also a number of possible entry points surrounding the park if you happen to find yourself at the right spot.
+There are also multiple possible entry points surrounding the park if you happen to find yourself at the right spot.

 Price: Free (for the park), Observation deck: Adults – 8,000 Won, Children – 6,000 Won

-Busan has a fair share of beaches (7 in-fact) along its modernising shoreline, providing plenty of beach day opportunities.
-However Gwangalli beach can claim to be one of the best, from here you’ll be provided the best possible view of Gwangan Bridge.
+Busan has a fair share of beaches (7 in fact) along its modernising shoreline, providing plenty of beach day opportunities.
+However, Gwangalli beach can claim to be one of the best, from here you’ll be provided with the best possible view of Gwangan Bridge.

-Many will even wait until the sun goes down before visiting the beach, as this is the best spot to get the best view of Gwangandaegyo Bridge in all its glory.
+Many will even wait until the sun goes down before visiting the beach.
+That’s when you get the absolute best spot to get the best view of Gwangandaegyo Bridge in all its glory.

 Getting there: As the beach is a little outside the centre of the city, you can either take the bus or subway.
 By subway, take Line 2 to Geumryeon Station Exit 1 or 3 where you’ll then have a little walk to the beach.
 Your other option is to take the bus.
 You can take buses number 1, 38, 41, 62, 83, 83-1 or 108 to Gwangalli Beach Bus Stop.